 The majority of people have experienced some type of trauma throughout their lifetime.
-It is important to understand that trauma can effect anyone, particularly those who are experiencing substance use disorders.
-The individuals who you will be working with to collect the GPRA data have all been admitted to opioid or stimulant use disorder treatment/services; therefore, it is best practice to assume they have survived past trauma and to avoid "inadvertently or unnecessarily re-traumatizing them."
-3
+It is important to understand that trauma can affect anyone, particularly those who are experiencing substance use disorders.
+The individuals who you will be working with to collect the GPRA data have all been admitted to opioid or stimulant use disorder treatment/services; therefore, it is best practice to assume they have survived past trauma and to avoid inadvertently or unnecessarily re-traumatizing them.3

 Experiencing everyday stressors are enough to reactivate or re-traumatize an individual.
-Considering the GPRA Survey specifically asks the clients to recall and discuss potentially traumatic topics, such as substance use, suicidality, interpersonal violence, crime, and military service, Graduate Assistants should be particularly sensitive asking such questions in order to avoid reactivating past traumas.
-Please watch the following SAMHSA video series on trauma informed data collection:
+Considering the GPRA Survey specifically asks the clients to recall and discuss potentially traumatic topics, such as substance use, suicidality, and involvement in the criminal legal system, Graduate Assistants should be particularly sensitive asking such questions in order to avoid reactivating past traumas.
+Please review the material and watch the following SAMHSA video series on trauma informed data collection linked below: